-At your request, we performed an actuarial valuation of the Employes' Retirement System of the City of Milwaukee (referred to as "ERS") as of January 1, 2021.
-The report has been prepared in accordance with Section 36-15-15 of the Milwaukee City Charter (MCC).
-The major findings of the valuation are contained in this report, which reflects the benefit and funding provisions in place on January 1, 2021.
+At your request, we performed an actuarial valuation of the Employes' Retirement System of the City of Milwaukee (referred to as "ERS") as of January 1, 2022.
+The actuarial valuation report has been prepared in accordance with Section 36-15-15 of the Milwaukee City Charter (MCC).
+The major findings of the valuation are contained within it, and reflect the benefit and funding provisions in place on January 1, 2022.
 The benefit provisions, actuarial assumptions and actuarial methods remain unchanged from the prior valuation.

 The valuation was based on the actuarial assumptions and methods adopted by the Annuity and Pension Board, as specified by the Charter.
 An amendment to the Milwaukee City Charter was adopted by the Common Council on April 30, 2013 to establish the Stable Employer Contribution Policy.
 Under that Policy, an actuarial contribution rate is separately calculated for three groups: Policemen, Fireman, and General Employees of the Combined Fund, and is applicable for the subsequent five-year period.
 These rates are established every five years following the Experience Study, performed by the actuary.
-The actuarial determined employees are 25.22%, 26.83% and 7.48% of covered payroll, respectively, through December 31, 2022.
+The actuarial determined employer contribution rates under the Stable Contribution Policy for Policemen, Firemen, and General Employees are 25.22%, 26.83% and 7.48% of covered payroll, respectively, through December 31, 2022.

-The primary purposes of the valuation report is to determine the actuarial contribution rate, to describe the current financial condition of the System, and to analyze changes in such condition.
+The primary purposes of the actuarial valuation report is to determine the actuarial contribution rate, to describe the current financial condition of the System, and to analyze changes in such condition.
 Use of the valuation results for any other purposes or by anyone other than the System and its auditors, may not be appropriate and may result in mistaken conclusions because of failure to understand applicable assumptions, methods, or inapplicability of the report for that purpose.

 In preparing our report, we relied, without audit, on information (some oral and some in writing) supplied by the System's staff.
 This information includes, but is not limited to, statutory provisions, member data and financial information.
 Although reviewed for reasonableness and consistency with the prior valuation, these elements have not been audited by Cavanaugh Macdonald Consulting, LLC and we cannot certify as to the accuracy and completeness of the data supplied.
 The valuation results depend on the integrity of this information.
 If any of the information is inaccurate or incomplete, our results may be different and our calculations may need to be revised.
 Sometimes assumptions are made to interpret membership data that is imperfect.
 The valuation is also based on benefit and contribution provisions as disclosed herein.

-Board of Trustees January 14, 2022 Page 2
+Board of Trustees February 8, 2023 Page 2